V01D-NULL/OS_EFI/README.md

 The account whom this repo belonged to seems to have been deleted.

+There are no planned changes or updates for this repository

 # ThatOSDev's EFI Library

 This is the Unified Extensible Firmware Interface ( UEFI ) written from scratch.
 This is based off of the official UEFI 2.8b Specs PDF.